Kerry Von Erich: Motorcycle accident and suicide

-After the amputation of his foot, Kerry became addicted to pain killers, followed by several drug problems.
+After the amputation of his foot, Kerry became addicted to painkillers, followed by several drug problems.
 Among the many of them were two arrests, the first of which resulted in probation.
-One day after being indicted for the second charge, which likely would have resulted in extensive jail time (being a violation of his probation), Kerry died by suicide with a single gunshot to the heart with a .44 caliber pistol on February 18, 1993, on his father's ranch in Denton County, Texas, just 15 days after his 33rd birthday.
+One day after being indicted for the second charge, which likely would have resulted in extensive jail time (being a violation of his probation), Kerry ended his own life with a single gunshot to the heart with a .44 caliber pistol on February 18, 1993, on his father's ranch in Denton County, Texas, just 15 days after his 33rd birthday.
+He was found by his father Fritz, who stated that his last words to him were "Dad, I love you", before hugging him and going to the woods to take his own life.

 Bret Hart states in his autobiography, My Real Life in the Cartoon World of Wrestling, that while he and Kerry were on the road to Fort Wayne, Indiana, on October 29, 1990, Kerry had told him that he had decided to join his late brothers in heaven, and was waiting for God to tell him when.
 Bret told Kerry that his living daughters would need him more than his late brothers.
 Kerry mostly convinced Bret that he had changed his mind, but Bret feared that it was only words.
-Kerry told Bret again in the summer of 1992 that he wanted to follow his three late brothers David, Mike and Chris (the latter two of whom had died by suicide), and that they were calling him.
-Kerry's marriage had fallen apart earlier in 1992 and according to Hart, Kerry believed that his death was inevitable.
+Kerry told Bret again in the summer of 1992 that he wanted to follow his three late brothers David, Mike and Chris (the latter two of whom had died through suicide), and that they were calling him.
+Kerry's marriage had fallen apart earlier in 1992 and according to Hart, Kerry believed that his death was imminent.

 Posthumous induction in WWE Hall of Fame (2009)

-On March 16, 2009, WWE.com announced that the Von Erich family would be inducted into the 2009 class of the WWE Hall of Fame by longtime rival, Michael Hayes.
+On March 16, 2009, WWE.com announced that the Von Erich family would be inducted into the 2009 class of the WWE Hall of Fame by long-time rival, Michael Hayes.
 The family members inducted were Fritz, Kevin, David, Kerry, Mike, and Chris Von Erich.
 Kevin received rings for his father, Fritz, as well as each of his brothers.
 WWE made two Hall of Fame rings with Kerry Von Erich's name inscribed on the interior which were presented by Kevin Von Erich to Kerry's daughters, Hollie and Lacey, attending with their mother Cathy (Kerry's ex-wife).
 The event was held close to the Von Erichs' home at the Toyota Center in Houston, Texas, on April 4, 2009.

 In other media

 Kerry Von Erich posthumously appears in Dark Side of the Ring (season 1 episode 4) and the video games Legends of Wrestling, Legends of Wrestling II, Showdown: Legends of Wrestling, WWE 2K17, and WWE 2K18.
 He appeared briefly as a prisoner in Problem Child.

-He is set to be portrayed by Jeremy Allen White in the upcoming A24 movie The Iron Claw, based on the life of Kerry and The Von Erich family.
+He is portrayed by Jeremy Allen White in the A24 movie The Iron Claw, based on the life of Kerry and The Von Erich family.